Yensid10/Multipurpose-Flask-Website-System-Project/README.md

 ##### Contact Information
 For inquiries or bug reports, please contact Shokrola Amiri via email at zkac434@live.rhul.ac.uk.

+#### Testing
+Project was tested on various web browers, microsoft edge, google chrome, opera and safari.
+The website was also tested on Linux,Windows and MacOS.
+Worked and intended and all functionality was in place.

 ####  Description
 This is a group project for our second year teams project (CS2810/2815) at RHUL, The website was created with the team specficied below
 Benjamin Shearlock